Sharps Chapel, Tennessee: Geography

 It is the site of the administrative office for Chuck Swan State Forest, a forested tract of more than 24,000 acres (9,800 ha) located between the Clinch River and Powell River arms of Norris Lake, that is jointly managed by the Tennessee Forestry Division and Tennessee Wildlife Resources Agency for wildlife habitat and forest stand improvement.

 Demographics

 In a report performed by Union County to support economic development initiatives at bringing fiber broadband to the community, the population of Sharps Chapel was estimated to be 1,500 in the year 2018.

 Economy

-Sharps Chapel being located on the shores of Norris Lake, it is the site of many waterfront communities and subdivisions.
+Sharps Chapel being located on the shores of Norris Lake, is the site of many waterfront communities and subdivisions.
 It is also the location of a marina and campground.

 Education

 Sharps Chapel is the site of Sharps Chapel Elementary School, operated by the Union County Schools District.
 In the 2009–2010 school year, Sharps Chapel Elementary School enrolled 141 students in kindergarten through grade 5.